Alternator: Specific applications

-Electric generators
+Synchronous generators

 Most power generation stations use synchronous machines as their generators.
-Connection of these generators to the utility grid requires synchronization conditions to be met.
+The connection of these generators to the utility grid requires synchronization conditions to be met.
+Synchronous generators provide several important system services.
+Their inherent rotational inertia slows the initial frequency decline after a sudden loss of generation, allowing turbine governors and other frequency-control reserves time to respond and restore balance.
+This role is increasingly significant as the share of non-synchronous generation, such as solar photovoltaics and many modern wind plants, grows in many power systems.

 Automotive alternators

 Alternators are used in modern internal combustion engine automobiles to charge the battery and to power the electrical system when its engine is running.

 Until the 1960s, automobiles used DC dynamo generators with commutators.
 With the availability of affordable silicon-diode rectifiers, alternators were used instead.

-Diesel-electric locomotive alternators
+Diesel–electric locomotive alternators

-In later diesel-electric locomotives and diesel electric multiple units, the prime mover turns an alternator which provides electricity for the traction motors (AC or DC).
+In later diesel–electric locomotives and diesel–electric multiple units, the prime mover turns an alternator which provides electricity for the traction motors (AC or DC).

 The traction alternator usually incorporates integral silicon diode rectifiers to provide the traction motors with up to 1,200 volts DC.

 The first diesel electric locomotives, and many of those still in service, use DC generators as, before silicon power electronics, it was easier to control the speed of DC traction motors.
 Most of these had two generators: one to generate the excitation current for a larger main generator.

 Optionally, the generator also supplies head-end power (HEP) or power for electric train heating.
 The HEP option requires a constant engine speed, typically 900 r/min for a 480 V 60 Hz HEP application, even when the locomotive is not moving.